MadReasonable/42fdr/README.md

 ### [Defaults]
-The `Defaults` section supports two keys, `aircraft` and `outpath`, which provide defaults for when their respective command-line arguments are not provided.
+The `Defaults` section supports three keys, `aircraft`, `timezone`, and `outpath`, which provide defaults for when their respective command-line arguments are not provided.

 ### [DREFS]